 Write & Direct not only teaches you the craft in a unique way, but you will purchase the gear you need to make a film during school and then continue making films—All for a FRACTION of the cost of traditional film schools.

 This isn’t some fly-by-night offering.
 The Write & Direct online film school will be a catalyst to pursuing your filmmaking dreams.
 Enroll today!
 We have a full money-back guarantee.
-Check the school out for 30-days and if it’s not for you, your money is returned.

 I hope to see you on the other side!
 If you have questions, the film school details page might help.
 You can also schedule a free call to get specific questions answered.